JO3-W3B-D3V/ToolKit-JS/docs/README.md

 }, 2000);
 ```

-ToolKit is what the name may imply, it's a set of tools that have been gathered together, only a
+ToolKitMin is what the name may imply, it's a set of tools that have been gathered together, only a
-lot of the tool(s) have been stripped to their core, making sure that ToolKit-JS stays as
+lot of the tool(s) have been stripped to their core, making sure that ToolKitMin-JS stays as
 lightweight as possible, whilst delivering plenty of functionality.

 ## Todo